Who do I say that I am?

 I could write an epic book on those 20 years of community life (and this may one day happen) but let that suffice for the moment.
 In 1996 I was offered a chair of philosophy at the University of Brasilia and resolved to take leave of my old community.
 The separation was painful, but I have never doubted for a moment that it was the right thing to do.
 There were no scandals, and I certainly was not booted out, but the signs were unmistakable that Providence was pointing me in other directions.
 Since then I have been incardinated in the archdiocese of Brasilia and employed in the philosophy department of that city’s federal university.
 After some time adjusting myself to the oddball city of Brasilia (reminiscent in some ways of a lunar colony), I have now learned to treasure its relatively clean air and temperate climate.
 It has proven a surprisingly favorable base from which to do research, teach, and also to write and travel.

 Although I had globe-trotted a fair bit in my life already (over most of Europe and all the way to India), it occurred to me that my new situation afforded opportunities to pursue more ambitious expeditions.
-However, I was not–and still am not–interested in travel for travel’s sake.
+However, I was not – and still am not – interested in travel for travel’s sake.
 Actually, due to chronic digestive ills, I don’t travel well, and find nothing more insufferable than listening to people bragging about all the places they have visited.
-But my interest in the “three wisdoms,” embracing the world’s philosophies and religions, together with their varied mysticisms–and the broad distribution of their places of gestation around the globe–led me to jot down a list of significant travel destinations for any sympathetic student of these traditions.
+But my interest in the “three wisdoms,” embracing the world’s philosophies and religions, together with their varied mysticisms – and the broad distribution of their places of gestation around the globe – led me to jot down a list of corresponding travel destinations.
 This could be enticing.

 The list got quite long (with Varanasi, Jerusalem, Luxor, Bodh Gaya, Palitana, Tirumala, Mount Tai, Xi’an, Lhasa, Kyoto, Machu Picchu quickly making the list, just for starters).
 I decided I’d better get moving.
 That was in 1998.
 Since then, until about 2014, I had visited all the major sites on my list and was dizzy with impressions, meditations, questions and fortunately also, insights.
-Again, my text Seven Islands gives a good tour d’horizon of these journeys, involving around 60 countries, but digested there into visits to seven islands that wrap like a garland around the globe.
+Again, my text Seven Islands gives a good tour d’horizon of these journeys, which finally involve around 60 countries.
+However, I have digested them into visits to seven islands that wrap like a garland around the globe.
 They serve to sum up the extent of my wanderings and also to put on paper the more interesting meditations they occasioned.

 Alas, good friends and students have politely complained that 1) the word “discipline” is hardly an attractive howdy-do to prospective readers; and 2) the phrase is not particularly memorable, aside from being a cumbersome mouthful for foreigners.
 Thus, I turned again to the muse of web-domains and requested a new inspiration.
 It was not long in coming.